If you’re looking for the best days out from Newquay, here’s my list of the best day trips and places nearby!

 With kilometres of dazzling coastline, a funky surf culture, and plenty of bars and restaurants in the evening, Newquay screams holiday like no other place in Cornwall, if not the entire UK.

-But it’s only a small town, and although there are lots of things to do in Newquay, if you’re spending a week or longer there you might want to explore more of the surrounding area and the best day trips from Newquay.
+But it’s only a small town, and although there are lots of things to do, if you’re spending a week or longer in town you might want to explore more of the surrounding area.

 If you visit on a sunny day, the sea will glisten with a beautiful turquoise colour that wouldn’t look out of place in the Mediterranean.
 Hiking here is undoubtedly one of the best things to do near Newquay.